-Judges are to be in the ring at all times during warm ups and are responsible for the timing as per below
+Judges are to be in the ring at all times during warm ups and are responsible for the timing as per below:

-- 1. Prior to the start of each race, a warm-up period shall be provided - 2.
-Warm up time is a maximum of 2 minutes but this may be reduced to a minimum of 1 minute by the level 3 if required due to delays to ensure the event is finished by a reasonable time. - 3.
-1 minute will be given from the second box from the previous race being lifted to allow boxes to be swapped and then the 2 minute warm up will start. - 4.
-If a team is delayed due to a racing conflict, the warm-up period will not begin until both teams have reported to the racing ring.
-(Please see 8.9 -2) - 5.
-Teams that do not report for racing on time, without cause, will forfeit their warm-up time. - 6.
-Only dogs listed on the team's timesheet are allowed to warm-up with their team during the designated warm-up period. - 7.
-Training props may be used only during a team's warm-up period unless you are declared NFC, in which case they can continue to be used in the heats. - 8.
-All training props must be removed from the ring once the warm up period is over unless declared NFC.
+- 1. Prior to the start of each race, a warm-up period shall be provided. - 2.
+Warm up time is a maximum of 2 minutes for League, Multibreed and Little League but this may be reduced to a minimum of 1 minute by the level 3 if required due to delays to ensure the event is finished by a reasonable time. - 3.
+Warm up time is a maximum of 1 minute for Singles/Pairs and Mini/Maxi - 4.
+1 minute will be given from the second box from the previous race being lifted to allow boxes to be swapped and then the warm up time will start.
+If the next boxes for the next race are in place before the 1 minute has finished you may start the 2 minutes as soon as the boxes are in.
+The full 1 minute does not need to be used.

+- 5. If a team is delayed due to a racing conflict, the warm-up period will not begin until both teams have reported to the racing ring.
+(Please see 8.9 -2). - 6.
+Teams that do not report for racing on time, without cause, will forfeit their warm-up time. - 7.
+Only dogs listed on the team's timesheet are allowed to warm-up with their team during the designated warm-up period. - 8.
+Training props may be used only during a team's warm-up period unless you are declared NFC, in which case they can continue to be used in the heats. - All training props must be removed from the ring once the warm up period is over unless declared NFC.